davidt404/davidt404/README.md

 <img width="468" height="14" alt="image" src="https://github.com/user-attachments/assets/85300dbf-ecd6-42aa-971c-41279f892e49" /># David Tang – IT Professional

 ## Hi there, welcome to my portfolio.
-From cybersecurity to cloud, from scripting to systems administration, there’s a bit of everything here.
+From cybersecurity to cloud, scripting to systems administration, there's a bit of everything here.
 Take a look around!

 ## Projects